Why does your lower back feel stiff and painful every time you get out of bed – and how can you make it go away – as

 The same goes for your back.

-Generally, the longer you sleep the more stiff you’ll be in the morning (unless you’re one of those lucky young people.
+Generally, the longer you sleep the stiffer you’ll be in the morning (unless you’re one of those lucky young people.
 They get away with anything).

 But even if you don’t have a tiny back injury, chronically sleeping in a bad posture can be the sole reason for your morning nightmare.

-- A bad mattress will “support” a poor sleeping posture, so will a bad pillow.
+- A bad mattress will “support” a poor sleeping posture, and so will a bad pillow.

 - And if you happened to go to bed with pain – it’s going to get worse in the morning.

 How to Relieve Morning Back Pain (Naturally)

 Preventing lower back pain in the morning is not as complicated as you may think.

-If you take care of these 2 factors below, chances are you’ll be shocked to wake up pain free, with a smile of victory on your face.
+If you take care of these 3 factors below, chances are you’ll be shocked to wake up pain-free, with a smile of victory on your face.

 1. Fix a Bad Sleep Posture